 A short-term capital gain is a capital gain on property held for a shorter holding period and is contrasted with long-term capital gain treatment.

-A short-term capital gain is a capital gain on property held for a shorter holding period and is contrasted with Long-Term Capital Gain treatment.
-In plain language, it is a type of capital gain where the timing of ownership matters to how the gain is categorized.
+A short-term capital gain is a capital gain on a capital asset held for one year or less before it is sold or exchanged.
+In plain language, it is a gain where the holding period is too short to qualify for long-term treatment, so the timing of ownership becomes part of the tax result.

-This term matters because capital gains are not always treated as one single undifferentiated category.
-The holding period can affect how the gain is classified, and that classification matters when taxpayers interpret the tax result.
+This term matters because capital gains are not one single undifferentiated category.
+The holding period affects how the gain is classified, where it sits in the reporting workflow, and how readers should think about the rate discussion.

-Short-term capital gain becomes relevant when a taxpayer reports an asset sale on Schedule D and the holding period places the transaction in the short-term category rather than the long-term category.
+Short-term capital gain becomes relevant when a taxpayer reports an asset sale on Schedule D and related capital-sale reporting and the holding period places the transaction in the short-term category rather than the long-term category.
+The taxpayer still needs basis and proceeds, but the holding period determines which bucket the gain enters.

 Short-term capital gain is not the same as Long-Term Capital Gain.
 The difference turns on holding period.